Stephen-RA-King/pynamer/README.md

 Using a name similar to to an existing package name is a security issue.

 Malicious players will try to create project names that are frequently mistyped for large popular projects, thereby facilitating installation of a malicious project. e.g. replacing "L" / "l" with the number 1 or "o" / "O" with 0.
-The Software utilized by PyPI can be found at GitHub: [warehouse](https://github.com/pypi/warehouse).
+The Software utilized by PyPI can be found on GitHub: [warehouse](https://github.com/pypi/warehouse).

 ## Documentation